cpoulinn/starter-hugo-academic/content/authors/carina-poulin/_index.md

 ---
 Whether you need someone to teach your new trainee about phytoplankton culture work, or you have a previously abandoned paper that needs to be completed and published, I can lend my 10+ years of experience in bio-optical oceanography.

-I can help with:
+I can assist with:

 * Setting up a new lab or updating an old one :test_tube:
 * Student and postdoc training (lab work, communications, etc.) :scientist:
-* Data analysis :computer:
+* Data analysis :bar_chart:
 * Assembling figures :chart_with_upwards_trend:
-* Writing scientific articles :memo:
+* Writing scientific articles :computer:
 * Preparing scientific presentations :placard:
 * Creating outreach material :seedling:
+* Project management :calendar:
 * Building websites :technologist:
 * Photography :camera_flash:
 * Translating from French to English :earth_americas:

 Have an idea?
-Another problem that would need a creative solution?
+Another problem that needs a creative solution?
 [Let's discuss!](#contact)